rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 function has a particular type as a parameter, you can proceed with your code’s logic knowing that the compiler has already ensured you have a valid value.
 For example, if you have a type rather than an `Option`, your program expects to have *something* rather than *nothing*.
-Your code then doesn’t have to handle two cases for the `Some` and `None` variants: it will only have one case for definitely having a value.
+Your code then doesn’t have to владение two cases for the `Some` and `None` variants: it will only have one case for definitely having a value.
 Code trying to pass nothing to your function won’t even compile, so your function doesn’t have to check for that case at runtime.